gridwayai/gridwayai-sdk/README.md

 # GridwayAI Python SDK

-Official Python SDK for accessing GridwayAI's generative AI services — focused on technical document automation and compliance in high-stakes industries like nuclear energy.
+Official Python SDK for accessing GridwayAI's generative AI services — focused on technical document automation and compliance in the specific technical jargon of nuclear licensing.

 ### 🚀 Features